OnlySlides/Wireshark-Workshop/README.md

 Example 5.2: pcap contains post-infection HTTPS traffic caused by a Dridex malware. <br />
 Malware was sent through email with an excel attachment or a link to download an excel file that enabled macros resulting in HTTPS traffic to retrieve a Dridex DLL.
 The DLL is used to infect the vulnerable Windows host with Dridex malware. <br/>

-Open pcap > basic web filter > lots of Microsoft related traffic > scrolling around, notice some encrypted traffic to TCP port 443 with no associated domain which is unusual, and to port 7443 which is not a standard port for web traffic > notice there is one non-Microsoft related domain > Follow TCP stream of non-Microsoft related domain frame > Google search domain in quotation marks to not directly enter a possible malicious domain > check domain at https://urlhaus.abuse.ch/ (platform for sharing malicious URLs that spread malware) > Click on the result to get more information > Malicious DLL's downloaded on Mar 10 & 11, 2021 that were submitted to Virustotal. <br/>
+Open pcap > basic web filter > lots of Microsoft related traffic > scrolling around, notice some encrypted traffic to TCP port 443 with no associated domain which is unusual, and to port 7443 which is not a standard port for web traffic > notice there is one non-Microsoft related domain > Follow TCP stream of non-Microsoft related domain frame > Google search domain in quotation marks to not directly enter a possible malicious domain > check domain at https://urlhaus.abuse.ch/ (platform for sharing malicious URLs that spread malware) > Click on the result to get more information > Malicious DLL's downloaded on Mar 10 & 11, 2021 that were submitted to Virustotal.
+Cross reference the time from URLhaus with the pcap frame > circumstancial evidence that the HTTPS traffic returned a DLL for Dridex. <br/>
 <p align="center">
 Traffic to ports 7443 & 443 with no domains: <br/>
 <img src="https://i.imgur.com/Neib2F8.png" height="30%" width="30%" alt="Wireshark Workshop"/>